Home / Countries Served / Kenya

-Although Kenya is the most industrially developed country in East Africa, approximately half of the population continues to live in poverty.
+Although Kenya is the most industrially developed country in East Africa, approximately 40% of the population lives below the poverty line.
 The country has been struggling to provide access to health care to its citizens, and only about 20 percent of Kenyans actually have health insurance.
 This situation is worsened by a lack of health care facilities and doctors.
-With less than one ophthalmologist for every half a million residents, the country is unable to reach all patients in need of eye care.
-Rural areas, which account for 80% of the population, are particularly underserved.
+With about one ophthalmologist for every 450,000 residents, the country is unable to reach all patients in need of eye care.
+Rural areas, which account for 70% of the population, are particularly underserved.

 According to the WHO, almost a quarter of a million Kenyans suffer from blindness; 43% of these cases are caused by cataracts, an avoidable and often treatable condition.
 Other leading causes of blindness include chronic blindness include cataract, glaucoma, age-related degeneration, diabetes, trachoma, and pediatric eye conditions.